PDF

 Detect and Validate Handwritten Text and Signatures

-This update continues with the Handwritten Text and Signature Detection project type.
-This new feature enables the automatic identification and annotation of handwritten text and signatures within documents, using John Snow Lab’s Visual NLP Library.
-The new project type can be selected from the Content Type page under Image tab during project configuration.
+The Handwritten Text and Signature Detection project type enables the automatic identification and annotation of handwritten text and signatures within documents, using John Snow Lab’s Visual NLP Library.
+The project type can be selected from the Content Type page under Image tab during project configuration.
 Upon selection, the default model for Handwritten Text and Signature Detection is automatically downloaded from the Models Hub and integrated into the project configuration.

 690image